ros2-gbp/rmw_gurumdds-release/README.md

 ### rmw_gurumdds_cpp
 `rmw_gurumdds_cpp` is the rmw implementation.
 You can use this rmw implementation by setting environment variable `RMW_IMPLEMENTATION=rmw_gurumdds_cpp` after installation.

 For `rmw_gurumdds_cpp` to work properly, make sure to set environment variable `GURUMDDS_CONFIG=~/gurumdds.yaml` and set `allow_loopback` variable in `gurumdds.yaml` to `true`.

 `gurumdds.yaml` will be located in `/etc/gurumnet/gurumdds` if gurumdds is installed through the debian package.

-If you are not familiar with [YAML](https://yaml.org/), please note that YAML only supports spaces, not tabs, for indentation.
+Please note that YAML only supports spaces, not tabs, for indentation.
 ```
 DATA:
   allow_loopback: true